 The drying times for stain and varnish depend on your chosen product type.
 Typically, regular ones from both categories take 24 hours before curing on the surface.
 However, poly resins and water-based variations can dry faster than this.

-Our Top Pick for a Wood Varnish and Stain
+My Top Wood Varnish and Stain Product Recommendations

 1. TotalBoat Gleam Marine Spar Varnish